Coexistence of topological Anderson insulator and multifractal critical phase in a non-Hermitian quasicrystal: Introduction

-In this work, we resolve this question by introducing a one-dimensional non-Hermitian Su–Schrieffer–Heeger (SSH) model with quasiperiodically modulated nonreciprocal intracell hopping.
+In this work, we resolve this question by introducing a one-dimensional non-Hermitian SSH model with quasiperiodically modulated nonreciprocal intracell hopping.
 We show that quasiperiodicity not only enhances the robustness of the topological phase but also drives a disorder-induced transition into a non-Hermitian TAI phase.
 More strikingly, increasing nonreciprocity induces a cascade of localization transitions, with all bulk eigenstates evolving from extended to multifractal critical and ultimately to localized regimes.
 The extended-to-critical transition coincides exactly with a real–complex spectral transition, establishing a direct correspondence between spectral feature and wave-function criticality.
 By deriving exact analytical phase boundaries, we construct the complete phase diagram and uncover a previously unexplored regime where the TAI and multifractal critical phases coexist.
-Finally, we propose a feasible implementation in topolectrical circuits, providing an experimentally accessible platform to probe the interplay of non-Hermiticity, topology, and quasiperiodic criticality.
+Finally, we propose a feasible implementation of our model in topolectrical circuits.
+Our work reveals the coexistence of a non-Hermitian TAI phase and a multifractal critical phase for all bulk states, where both the topological and the extended-critical-localized phase boundaries are analytically tractable.
+Hence our model provides an important platform to study the interplay of non-Hermiticity, topology, and quasiperiodic disorders.

+The rest of the paper is organized as follows.
+In Sec.~\ref{Sec2}, we will first introduce the model Hamiltonian of the 1D non-Hermitian SSH model with quasiperiodically modulated nonreciprocal intracell hopping.
+In Sec.~\ref{Sec3}, we discuss the topological Anderson insulating phase and determine the phase boundaries.
+Then we will further investigate the extended-critical-localized phase transitions in Sec.~\ref{Sec4}.
+We also propose an experimental scheme for realizing the model in electric circuit in Sec.~\ref{Sec5}.
+Finally in Sec.~\ref{Sec6}, we will summarize our results.